For up-to-the minute news and catch reports please see our facebook page

 The decisions about the management of Thorney Weir–The Mets have taken much deliberation.
 The conclusion, we think will improve fishing whilst keeping the character of the original settings for everyone who wets a line here.

-for upto the minute news please see our facebook page
+for upto the minute news and catch reports please see our facebook page